-The path is made in concrete and protected by wooden railing: it’s hard to miss.
-Along the trail, you will be able to take a beautiful postcard picture.
+The path is made of concrete and protected by wooden railing: it’s hard to miss.
+Along the trail, you will be able to take a beautiful postcard pictures.

-It’s one of the hilliest towns to walk, but if you are up for a bit of exploration, keep walking up Via Colombo to get stunning ocean views from the top end of town.
+It’s one of the hilliest towns to walk to, but if you are up for a bit of exploration, keep walking up Via Colombo to get stunning ocean views from the top end of town.